What we do

 This shared resource is funded by NCI P30CA16056.
-Publications should cite the Core grant in the acknowledgment section if publications use data generated by the shared resource.
-Two copies of the publication acknowledging the Core grant should also be submitted to the facility at Elm & Carlton Streets, Buffalo, NY 14263.
+Publications should cite the core grant in the acknowledgment section if publications use data generated by the shared resource.
+Two copies of the publication acknowledging the core grant should also be submitted to the facility at Elm and Carlton Streets, Buffalo, NY 14263.

 The Gene Targeting and Transgenic (GeTT) Resource at Roswell Park Comprehensive Cancer Center enables investigators to create genetically modified mouse models using several approaches for the systematic dissection of the genetic, molecular, cellular and physiological mechanisms underlying complex biological processes.
 The resource also provides reproductive technology services to investigators to bank and share their valuable strains, to clean their strains of unwanted pathogens, and to rapidly expand their colonies.

 In addition, the GeTT recently expanded to provide Colony Management Services to CCSG investigators.
 This includes breeding and genotyping of colonies to deliver the multigenic mouse cohorts needed for research.